kojigardiner/audiobox/README.md

 </div>
 </figure>

-The LED panel itself has a laser cut grid placed atop it, which helps to delineate the individual LEDs.
+The LED panel itself has a laser cut grid placed atop it, which helps limit light bleed between neighboring LEDs.
 This is particularly noticeable when the LED panel is very close to the diffuser and gives each LED the appearance of a square pixel.
 One downside is that as the panel moves away from the diffuser some edge effects from the grid are still visible.
 This is one aspect of the design that still needs some tuning.

 <figure>
 <figcaption><i>LED grid</i></figcaption>